-Looking to combine great recreational activities and a peaceful stay in the great outdoors?
+Are you looking to combine great recreational activities and a peaceful stay in the great outdoors?
 Yellowstone Lake State Park offers all that and more for RV lovers who make the trip to the park.
-Located in Lafayette County, the park is made up of 968 acres and includes a a 455-acre man made lake.
+Located in Lafayette County, Wisconsin, the park is made up of 968 acres and includes a 455-acre human-made lake.

-The lake is one of the few in southwestern Wisconsin so it is a very popular recreational area all year round.
-Fishing, swimming and boating can all be done during the summer while cross-country skiing, ice fishing and snowmobiling around the trails in the park is popular during the winter time.
-There are nine picnic areas in the park and a large picnic shelter that is available for rent.
+The lake is one of the few in southwestern Wisconsin, so it is a very popular recreational area all year round.
+Fishing, swimming, and boating can all be enjoyed during the summer, while cross-country skiing, ice fishing, and snowmobiling around the trails in the park are popular during the wintertime.
+There are nine picnic areas in the park, along with a large picnic shelter that is available for rent.
 Hunting is also allowed during the designated seasons in the open areas of the park.
-The neighbouring Yellowstone Wildlife Area also offers additional recreational activities, including horse trails and a shooting range.
+The neighboring Yellowstone Wildlife Area also offers additional recreational activities, including horse trails, and a shooting range.

 The camping on offer for RV travelers at Yellowstone Lake State Park is very high quality.
-There are many shaded sites and it contains 128 sites, 108 that are reservable and 38 that have electrical hookups.
+With 128 sites, many of which are shaded, 108 are reservable, and 38 have electrical hookups.
 Peak season in Yellowstone Lake State Park runs from April through to November.

 RV Rentals in Yellowstone Lake State Park